MaxManthey/100DaysOfCode/README.md

 This repository will be my main canvas for said challenge, however I might contribute to other repositories that are private.
 Any missed days will be listed below

-Missed days: 0
+Missed days: 1
-Dates of missed days: []
+Dates of missed days: [17.March.2021(St. Patricks Day)]